Duet3D/wiki-content/How_to_guides/Wiring_your_Duet_3.md

 * **Duet 3 Mini 5+**: used for OUT1 and OUT2
 * **Duet 3 Mainboard 6XD**: used for OUT0, OUT1 and OUT2

 JST-VH crimps require a minimum of 22AWG wire (20AWG or 0.5mm2 recommended.
-Most NEMA17 size stepper motor wire will will not be thick enough to use in the normal way, but you can double the stripped part of the wire back on itself to bulk it up, and put a small length of heatshrink sleeving over the insulation to bulk up the insulation.
+Most NEMA17 size stepper motor wire will will not be thick enough to use in the normal way, but you can double the stripped part of the wire back on itself to bulk it up, and put a small length of heat shrink sleeving over the insulation to bulk up the insulation.

 You will need a suitable crimping tool for the crimp pins, for example Engineer PA21.
 The PA21 is designed to handle the longer flanges of the VH crimps that grip the insulation.
 Use the 2.2mm jaw opening to crimp the bare wire and the 2.5mm on to crimp the insulation.
 The large side of a ratchet crimping tool, such as the HT-225D, may also be able to crimp the VH series.
 Alternatively you can solder the wire to the crimp pin.